Thermal signature of helical molecule: Beyond nearest-neighbor electron hopping: Numerical results and discussion

 0.25cm

-$\blacksquare$ {\bf Effect of geometrical conformation}: It is already established that the stacking distance $\Delta h$ between the
+$\blacksquare$ {\bf Effect of geometrical conformation}: The recognized consensus affirms that the stacking distance $\Delta h$ between adjacent lattice sites plays a crucial role in defining the extent of electron hopping.

-neighboring lattice sites has an important signature in characterizing the range of electron hopping.
-When $\Delta h$ is too small, electrons can hop in all possible sites, while for the situation when $\Delta h$ is quite large, the hopping is confined to a few neighboring sites.
-As the range of electron hopping has a direct impact on the energy band spectrum, and thus, on the ADOS, here we investigate the role of $\Delta h$ on ESH.
-The results are presented in Fig.~\ref{cvdh}, where two different temperatures, $T=1\,$K (low) and $T=3\,$K (high) are taken into account.
-In both the cases, we vary $\Delta h$ from $1.5\AA$ (chosen value of our LRH helix, as mentioned in Table~\ref{tab1}) to a large value up to $4\AA$.
-Satisfying our previous arguments we notice that in the low-temperature limit, the electronic specific heat increases with $\Delta h$ i.e., when the system becomes more short-ranged (Fig.~\ref{cvdh}(a)).
-On the other hand, in the limit of high-temperature, an opposite signature is found viz, reduction of $C_v$ with $\Delta h$ (Fig.~\ref{cvdh}(b)).
-All these issues are directly connected to the modification of ADOS with the range of electron hopping.
+When $\Delta h$ is too small, electrons have the ability to hop across all available sites.
+Conversely, when $\Delta h$ is relatively large, electron hopping becomes confined to a limited number of neighboring sites.
+Since the electron hopping range significantly influences the energy band spectrum, thereby impacting the density of states, here we explore the influence of $\Delta h$ (viz, the geometrical conformation) on electronic specific heat.
+The findings are illustrated in Fig.~\ref{cvdh}.
+Two temperature scenarios, low and high, are considered.
+Across both temperature ranges, we vary $\Delta h$ from $1.5\AA$ (the chosen value for our LRH helix, as detailed in Table~\ref{tab1}) to a larger value, up to $4\AA$.
+Consistent with our earlier assertions, we observe that at low temperatures, the electronic specific heat increases as $\Delta h$ rises, i.e., when the system becomes more short-ranged (Fig.~\ref{cvdh}(a)).
+Conversely, at high temperatures, a contrasting trend emerges, characterized by a reduction in $C_v$ as $\Delta h$ increases (Fig.~\ref{cvdh}(b)).
+These trends can be directly attributed to the alterations in the DOS resulting from changes in the electron hopping range.

 0.25cm